yno9/biset/README.md

 # biset

 The ubiquitous pigeon, de facto like HTTP.
-Best nested in [doucot](https://github.com/yno9/doucot), a portable text editor.

-biset and its relays together form a JMAP node network.
-Each relay is a standalone server bridging an external protocol. biset itself is a node — client to its relays, server to any JMAP client.
+Biset and its relays together form a JMAP node network.
+Each relay is a standalone server bridging an external protocol.
+Biset itself is a node — client to its relays, server to any JMAP client.
 It aggregates messages into a single local vault and renders them in MD interface.

 ```
 External events